Anchorage Museum (1:58)

 Living Our Cultures: At the Smithsonian Arctic Studies Center, this is the largest and longest running of any Smithsonian institution loan anywhere in the world.

 Alaska Exhibition: Hear the story of Alaska through multiple perspectives in an engaging, interactive way.
-Explore 360-degree views of popular Alaskan hot spots or build your own community on a huge screen by adding in people, symbols, structures, and animals.
+Explore 360-degree views of popular Alaska hot spots or build your own community on a huge screen by adding in people, symbols, structures, and animals.

 Dining & Shopping

+Muse: Bountiful, hearty, healthy food – Alaska Style.
 Anchorage Museum’s full-service restaurant features menu offerings from small bites to full-course meals.
 Casual with a contemporary vibe.

 Atrium Café: Coffee bar with snacks, desserts, and quick bites, as well as coffee, wine, and beer.